 Treat the Risk, not the Symptom

-The less employees are exposed to any risk, the greater their chances of remaining in good health.
+The fewer employees are exposed to any risk, the greater their chances of remaining in good health.
 Some risks may be difficult or impossible to avoid.
-Working on scaffolding for instance is likely to be part of many building projects.
+Working on scaffolding is likely to be part of many building projects.
 In that case, risk must be minimized by ensuring proper scaffold construction and correct employee safety procedures.
 In other cases, risk can be removed, such as substituting non-toxic materials for toxic ones can be done without affecting the overall quality of construction.

 Make Employee Health a Well-Run Project

 As a construction manager, you are likely to have experience of construction project management tools and techniques to get jobs done on time and on budget.
-Employee health can be systematically protected and enhanced by taking a similar project management approach.
+Employee health can be systematically protected and enhanced by taking a similar project management approach:

 - Evaluate Construction Health Risks.
 This can be particularly challenging because of the constant changes going on in construction projects and the wide variety of professionals called on to deliver a complete building, bridge, or other structure.